 SAH Membership Grants provide emerging scholars with a one-year digital SAH Individual membership to bridge the gap between the Society's subsidized student memberships and the full-cost SAH memberships.
-These awards are intended for emerging scholars, regardless of age or employment status, who are new to the field of architectural history or its related disciplines.
+These awards are intended for emerging scholars, regardless of age or employment status, in the field of architectural history or its related disciplines.

 These grants are funded by the Society of Architectural Historians' Scott Opler Endowment for New Scholars.

-SAH will award 25 Membership Grants for 2023.
 The award consists of a one-year digital SAH Individual membership.
-SAH will recognize the recipients at the SAH 2023 Annual International Conference
+SAH will recognize the recipients on-screen at the SAH 2024 Annual International Conference

 Criteria for Application